-Biofabrication technologies, such as 3D bioprinting, have been gaining the interest of researchers in the field of tissue engineering over the past few decades.
-Although many advancements have been made in the field, in order to push 3D bioprinting technology from simple lab-based tissue fabrication, to fully functional and implantable organs, the technology must not only provide shape control, but functional control.
-This can be accomplished by replicating the cellular composition of the native tissue at the microscale.
-There is therefore a need for precise, controllable, multi-material printing that could allow for single cell resolution.
-This paper aims to draw attention to technological advancements made in 3D bioprinting that target the lack of multi-material, and/or multi celltype, printing capabilities of current devices.
-Unlike other reviews in the field, which focus solely on variations of single-material 3D bioprinting involving the standard methods of extrusion-based, droplet-based, laser-based, or stereolithographic methods, this review accentuates multi-material 3D bioprinting using multi-cartridge printheads, co-axial nozzles and microfluidic-enhanced printing nozzles.
+To assist the transition of 3D bioprinting technology from simple lab-based tissue fabrication, to fully functional and implantable organs, the technology must not only provide shape control, but also functional control.
+This can be accomplished by replicating the cellular composition of the native tissue at the microscale, such that cell types interact to provide the desired function.
+There is therefore a need for precise, controllable, multi-material printing that could allow for high, possibly even single cell, resolution.
+This paper aims to draw attention to technological advancements made in 3D bioprinting that target the lack of multi-material, and/or multi cell-type, printing capabilities of most current devices.
+Unlike other reviews in the field, which largely focus on variations in single-material 3D bioprinting involving the standard methods of extrusion-based, droplet-based, laser-based, or stereolithographic methods; this review concentrates on sophisticated multi-material 3D bioprinting using multi-cartridge printheads, co-axial nozzles and microfluidic-enhanced printing nozzles.